Shortcodes for adding store to Wordpress

 [ecwid widgets="productbrowser search" lang=de]

-Find a list of short codes for language names here: List of ISO 639-2 codes Use the values in '639-1' column.
+Find a list of short codes for language names here: List of ISO 639-2 codes.
+Use the values from the '639-1' column.

-To add a certain store category to a page, use the [ecwid] shortcode with ‘default_category_id’ parameter as described above.
+To add a certain store category to a page, use the shortcode with the ‘default_category_id’ parameter:

 [ecwid_product] shortcode inserts a single product with a buy now button into a page or post.